 In addition to calculating the value of the assets and the liabilities of the Fund the purpose of the triennial actuarial valuation is to set employer contribution rates (employee contribution rates are set in regulations) for the next three years.
-The rates for 2014/15 were therefore set by the 2013 Actuarial Valuation.
-In setting employer contribution rates the Actuary and the Fund must have regard to two fundamental principles;
+The rates for 2015/16 were therefore set by the 2013 Actuarial Valuation.
+In setting employer contribution rates during the 2013 Valuation the Actuary and the Fund were required to have regard to two fundamental principles;